Noteshelf Review 2023

 All you’ll need to do is draw a lasso around the text that you want to move, and the full options menu will appear.
 From here, you can modify the text, take screenshots, change the text color or size, and even convert handwritten notes to text.

-The Lasso tool has two major drawbacks:
+The Lasso tool has one major drawback:

 1. Enlarging your text through resizing is iffy.
 Oftentimes, enlarging your keystrokes makes the text look blurry, something we didn’t expect since Noteshelf uses a vector-based graphic engine.